Visiting Zion in December

 Things to see in december

-Zion in December snow cliff cloud canyon gorgeThere are almost as many things to see in December as they are to do, and if you read the section above this you know that’s a lot.
-Sightseeing is one of the most popular activities in December because some of the trails are closed and you can sightsee from inside your heated car.
-Snow dusted cliffs, deep gorgeous, rushing rivers, and desert oasis are all things that you can see in Zion.
-Below, we’ve created a short list of some of the must see sites in December in Zion, but make sure to do your own research to see what specifically piques your interest in the park.
+Zion in December snow cliff cloud canyon gorgeThere are almost as many things to see in December as they are to do, and if you read the section above this, you know that’s a lot.
+Sightseeing is one of the most popular activities in December because some trails are closed, and you can see from inside your heated car.
+Snow-dusted cliffs, deep, gorgeous, rushing rivers, and desert oases are all things that you can see in Zion.
+Below, we’ve created a short list of some of the must-see sites in December in Zion, but make sure to do your own research to see what specifically piques your interest in the park.

 Kolob Canyons: While you won’t be fleeing here to avoid the crowds as you would be in summer, Kolob Canyons is simply stunning in December.
-Located in the north west corner of the park, this less frequented but no less breathtaking area boasts ancient lava flows and volcanoes, slot canyons, and plenty of trails to choose from.
-About an hour drive from Zion, it is well worth a visit but make sure that it hasn’t been closed for winter weather as they occasioanlly do not plow this section of the park.
+Located in the northwest corner of the park, this less frequented but no less breathtaking area boasts ancient lava flows and volcanoes, slot canyons, and plenty of trails to choose from.
+About an hour’s drive from Zion, it is well worth a visit, but make sure that it hasn’t been closed for winter weather as they occasionally do not plow this section of the park.

-Petroglyph Canyon: This little known, unmarked canyon is one of the best kept secrets in Zion.
+Petroglyph Canyon: This little-known, unmarked canyon is one of the best-kept secrets in Zion.
 Located about 2.5 miles east of the Mount Carmel Tunnel on Highway 9, the park does not advertise this canyon in order to help maintain the ancient Native American petroglyphs that are etched into the walls.
-It is open to the public, however, and if you can find the trail head, you can hike it.
-There is no obvious parking so park where you can and walk back to the trail head.
+However, it is open to the public, and if you can find the trailhead, you can hike it.
+There is no obvious parking, so park where you can and walk back to the trailhead.
 If you do visit this area, be respectful and do not touch or make any markings on these ancient archaeological sites.

 Angels Landing: Angels Landing is typically inaccessible in winter due to ice and snow, but that doesn’t mean you can’t take time to see it.
-This gigantic rock formation deserves some time to simply take in how massive it is.
+This gigantic rock formation deserves some time to consider its massive size.
 If you want to see it from below, the Big Bend shuttle stop, which you’ll be able to drive to with your car, has a great view.
 If you feel like doing some hiking, the west rim trail or the Angels Landing Trail itself up to Scout Lookout are both great options for seeing this huge formation.

-Zion Human History Museum: If the weather turns bad and you need some time indoors, the Zion Human History Museum is a must see.
+Zion Human History Museum: If the weather turns bad and you need some time indoors, the Zion Human History Museum is a must-see.
 The museum traces the two factors that have had the largest impact on this land: humans and water.
-Human history in Zion is traced back to the ancient Native American peoples, early pioneers and settlers, up until when it was designated as a national park.
-Many of the exhibits are also devoted to the impact that water has had on this landscape, both as a creator and destroyer.
+Human history in Zion is traced back to the ancient Native American peoples, early pioneers, and settlers until it was designated as a national park.
+Many of the exhibits are also devoted to water’s impact on this landscape, both as a creator and destroyer.

 EXPLORE ZION WITH AWARD WINNING GUIDES